Sure, being a fun mom and playful parent sounds wonderful in concept.

 With a big smile, say in Pig Latin, “Ick-pay up-ay our-yay oys-tay.
 This will surely catch your kids’ attention and set a playful mood instead of merely demanding, “Pick up your toys!”

-This is especially true when you wave your arms, use exaggerated facial expressions, and include dramatic gesture.
+This is especially true when you wave your arms, use exaggerated facial expressions, and include dramatic gestures.

 Or try speaking like you’re from another planet, using some made-up gibberish.
 “Adelinkapooly your toys wigglepiggly in your room.”